parasagrawal71/Web-and-Mobile-App-Development-HandBook/README.md

-Each folder contains one project folder that contains the code that I have tried while learning that language or technology.
+Each folder contain one or more project folders that contains the code that I have tried while learning that language or technology.
 It also contains the links or any notes related to that language, or framework, etc.
+It also has separate folder for each courses.

 FOLLOW This (starting with small letter):
 	1. Write the project folder name same as language name.
 Example, kotlin.